End-to-End Physics Event Classification with CMS Open Data: Applying Image-Based Deep Learning to Detector Data for the Direct Classification of Collision Events at the LHC: Detector Images

 \section{Detector Images}

-The CMS Open Data makes available the reconstructed hits for the ECAL and HCAL.
-This makes it possible to construct calorimeter images whose pixels correspond exactly to physical crystals (towers).
-This is important because not all crystals (towers) have the exact same dimensions and so images created using averaged dimensions will incur some distortion.
-This level of accuracy would not be possible when using intermediate-level data like \emph{CaloTowers} (which are only binned at the coarser HCAL) or the particle-level data (which are disconnected from the calorimeter geometry altogether). \\ \paragraph*{Combining Images.} The main challenge in combining subdetector images arises not from differences in granularity but from differences in \emph{segmentation} and the fact that regions of dissimilar segmentation overlap.
-For subdetector sections which do not spatially overlap (e.g. the ECAL barrel with the ECAL endcap) these images can be kept separate.
-However, for subdetector sections which do overlap, such as the ECAL barrel and the HCAL barrel calorimeters, the depth information is compromised if the images are not combined at the input level.
-Even though, in 2-dimensional CNNs, convolutions are not performed along the depth axis, the activations along the depth axis are still summed over.
+The CMS Open Data contains information about the reconstructed hits for the ECAL (HCAL) subdetectors, making it possible to construct calorimeter images whose pixels correspond exactly to physical crystals (towers).
+This is important because not all crystals (towers) have the exact same dimensions and images created using averaged dimensions will incur some distortion.
+Such a level of accuracy would not be possible with intermediate-level data like calorimeter towers (which have an HCAL-like granularity) or the particle-level data which are no longer expressed in detector coordinates.

+\paragraph*{Combining Images.} $\,$\\ The main challenge in combining subdetector images arises not from differences in granularity but from differences in segmentation and the fact that regions of dissimilar segmentation overlap.
+For subdetector sections which do not spatially overlap (e.g. the ECAL barrel and the ECAL endcap) these images are kept separate.
+However, for subdetector sections which do overlap, such as the ECAL barrel and the HCAL barrel calorimeters, the depth information will be compromised if the images are not combined at the input level.
+Even though, in 2-dimensional CNNs, convolutions are not performed along the depth axis, the activations along the depth axis are still being summed over.

+Therefore, to investigate the trade-off between detector fidelity and image integration, we experiment with different geometry strategies: we choose a subdetector $S$ to represent with the highest fidelity and project all other subdetectors $S'$ to the segmentation and boundaries of $S$.
+Procedures for constructing ECAL- and HCAL-centric geometries are described below and visualized for a single $\gamma+\mathrm{jet}$ event in Figures \ref{fig:EvtDisplay_ECAL} and \ref{fig:EvtDisplay_HCAL}.

+\paragraph*{ECAL Images.} $\,$\\ The ECAL image is defined by reconstructed hit energies and ECAL crystal coordinates.
+These are distinct for the EB and the EEs since they have different segmentation (see Section \ref{subsec:CMSgeom}).
+For the EB, we construct an unrolled rectangular $170 \times 360$ image.
+For the EEs, we inscribe each circular EE section in a square $100 \times 100$ image.
+These define the ECAL-centric geometry.
+Alternatively, for the HCAL-centric geometry, we construct a contiguous ECAL image by projecting the $(iX,iY)$-segmented EEs onto an EB-like ($i\eta,i\phi$) segmentation.
+These are then stitched to the ends of the EB image to form a single $280 \times 360$ image that spans the same $\eta$ range as the HCAL.
+Since this results in sparse showers in the endcap regions, we smear out each hit over a $2\times2$ window.
+While this is a potentially lossy transformation on the EEs, it will allow us to combine the full ECAL range with the HCAL into a single composite image.